Class Action Lawsuits

-A class action lawsuit occurs when one or more members of a large group, or class, take legal action against a company or other entity whose actions have damaged the class members in a similar way.
-Class action lawsuits can produce huge settlements or awards, based upon the number of members in the lawsuit even though the actual damages going to the individual class member may be relatively small.
+A class action lawsuit occurs when one or more members of a large group, or "class," take legal action against a company or other entity whose actions have harmed the class members in a similar way.
+Class action lawsuits can produce huge settlements or awards, based on the number of members in the lawsuit, even though the actual award going to each individual class member may be relatively small.

 There have been numerous high profile class action lawsuits over the years.
-Many of those big class actions involve securities fraud (when shareholders sue a company and its officers for wrongdoing that devalues the shareholders investment).
-Other famous class action lawsuits relate to pharmaceutical drugs, credit card abuses, and dangerous or unhealthy products (like the tobacco and breast implant litigation).
+Many of those involve securities fraud (when shareholders sue a company and its officers for wrongdoing that devalues their investments), while others relate to pharmaceutical drugs, credit card abuses, and dangerous or unhealthy products (like the tobacco and breast implant litigation).

 LawInfo has selected some "favorite" class action lawsuits over the past few years.
-Below is our list of the top ten class action lawsuits either won, settled, pending, or in terms of damages sought.
-(Note: although corporations may be found legally and financially responsible for damages in these types of cases, almost always when settled rather than going to trial, the settlement agreements stipulate that the defendant did not admit to any wrongdoing.)
+Below is our list of the top ten class action lawsuits either won, settled, or pending.
+(Note: although corporations may be found legally and financially responsible for damages in these types of cases, settlement agreements almost always stipulate that the defendant does not admit to any wrongdoing.)

-The individual lawsuits were filed under the different states’ consumer protection and anti-trust laws for the recovery of smoking related healthcare costs covered by each state under their Medicare/Medicaid programs, and to enforce laws designed to reduce smoking by those less than 18 years of age.
+The individual lawsuits were filed to recover smoking-related healthcare costs covered by each state, and to enforce laws designed to reduce smoking by people under 18 years of age.
 Under the settlement agreement, the tobacco companies agreed to: